Fall semester starts Aug 24 · trial students get first access to fall slots

 Cross into jazz in eight weeks.

 The Jazz Piano Bootcamp is built for players ready to take a focused run at the language.
-Voicings, comping, the blues, basic improvisation, and a standard you can play from memory — eight 50-minute lessons, $850 for the pack, valid 1 year from purchase.
+Voicings, comping, the blues, basic improvisation, and a standard you can play from memory, on weekly 50-minute lessons at $100 per lesson with semester enrollment.

 See the Jazz Piano Bootcamp →